tvdao/pathfindingVisualizer/README.md

 ## Meet The Algorithms:

 ### Breadth First Search
-- asdfaasdf
+- Traverses equally in each direction
-- asdfasdfasdf
+- Used for unweighted graphs
-- asdfasdfasdfasdf
+- Will always find the shortest path
 <br /><br />
 ![Image of BFS](images/bfs.png)

 ### Dephth First Search
-- asdfaasdf
+- Traverses in one direction as far as possible before backtracking
-- asdfasdfasdf
+- Used for unweighted graphs
-- asdfasdfasdfasdf
+- Will not always find the shortest path
 <br /><br />
 ![Image of BFS](images/dfs.png)

 ### Dijkstra
-- asdfaasdf
+- Traverses graph using the distance from node to node.
+Picks the smallest distance.
-- asdfasdfasdf
+- Used for weighted graphs
-- asdfasdfasdfasdf
+- Will always find the shortest path
 <br /><br />
 ![Image of BFS](images/dijkstra.png)

 ### A Star
-- asdfaasdf
+- Best pathfinding algorithm out of the 4.
+Variation of Dijkstra's algorithm, using heuristics to guide itself.
-- asdfasdfasdf
+- Used for weighted graphs
-- asdfasdfasdfasdf
+- Will always find the shortest path
 <br /><br />
 ![Image of BFS](images/aStar.png)